breadthe/folio/ROADMAP.md

 #### Settings
 - Option to switch between using the socket connection or the regular API for updating prices.
 API would update every X minutes.
+- When new coins are added to the default coins array, they should automatically be synced with the store/localStorage
+- Allow assignment of different background colors for watched coins

 #### Map syncing